A Guide to Help Parents Understand How to Modify Child Custody in Arizona

 Petition to Modify

 After you have confirmed your basis to modify, the next step is to file the appropriate petition.
 You can modify legal decision-making or parenting time separately if you believe only one needs to change, or you can modify both at the same time.
 Any time parenting time changes, the family court is required to recalculate child support.
+If you do not have an attorney, there are court forms you can use.

 The procedure for filing any post-decree petition to modify is provided by Rule 91 and its subparts.
 Basically, the petition needs to include a copy of the current orders the parent seeks to modify, detailed facts to support modification, and a summary of what action the parent wants the family court to take.